jsonb Data Type

 jsonb

-data expresses a JavaScript Object Notation (JSON) object similar to
+data expresses a JSON object similar to

 PostgreSQL’s implementation.